Billiam/cncjs-pendant-streamdeck/README.md

 }
 ```

-Instead of a button ID in a row, _another_ nested array can be used (containing button IDs).
+Instead of a button ID, _another_ nested array (containing button IDs) can be used in a row.
 In this case, only the
 **last visible button** in the array will be displayed.
 This is useful for making toggle buttons (technically two
 different buttons), or other conditional buttons that occupy the same space.

 **example**